-We’ve all experienced an ill-fated hook-up, a bad relationship we can’t quit.
+We’ve all experienced an ill-fated hook-up, a bad relationship we can’t quit, based on fear.

-In the beginning, the dangerous, bordering on unhinged, is familiar and explainable – even, comfortable in its abuse (fess up, your innards were screaming for you to run, but instead you decided that squinchy gut-check was l-u-r-v).
+In the beginning, the dangerous, bordering on unhinged, is familiar and explainable – even, comfortable in its abuse (fess up, your innards screamed for you to run, but instead you decided that squinchy gut-check was l-u-r-v).

 Until it’s not.

 You love him, you hope he’ll change, so you keep him around.
 And the only person that gets hurt is you.

 Everyone can commiserate with the angst and anxiety of clawing out of the tortuous relationship called fear – after the mini van of fear comes in hot, crashing through the wall, tearing through your favorite stuff.